 I have been teaching since 2005 and enjoy it immensely.
 It has the right balance of challenge, exhilaration and reward that makes this my favourite past time.
-I am teaching at the University of Waterloo‘s Digital Media campus in Stratford teaching courses in UX and Design.
+I am a faculty member at the University of Waterloo‘s Digital Media campus in Stratford teaching courses in UX and Design.

-Recently I started as the Lead Instructor for BrainStation’s UX course in Waterloo.
+I also spent a few summers as the Lead Instructor for BrainStation’s UX course in Waterloo.

 In my day job a the Conrad Business, Entrepreneurship and Technology Centre where I’m building a virtual incubator for entrepreneurs, I can practice what I teach.
 I think this makes me a better teacher and works for me.